 - Identify the intended use of the reported hemp acreage:

 - Fiber – used for cloth, pressed plastics, ropes, animal bedding, paper, biofuel, packaging, concrete additives, spill cleanup.

-- Processing – grown for extraction of plant resin (which includes cannabidiol (CBD) and other phytocannabinoids).
-Resin is used in oils, lotions, cleansers, bath or other pharmaceutical or topical products.
+- Cannabidiol (CBD) – grown for extraction of plant resin, which includes CBD and other phytocannabinoids to be extracted from the flower.
+Subject to FDA regulations, resin may be used in oils, lotions, cleansers, bath or other pharmaceutical or topical products.

 - Grain – used for hemp hearts, crushed seed oil (not CBD), protein supplements (human or animal consumption)

 - Seed – used for propagation stock, hybrids (non-human consumption)

 Producers should contact their local FSA county office for more details on acreage reporting.

 These NRCS conservation programs will be available for 2020 for producers meeting requirements: the Environmental Quality Incentives Program, Conservation Stewardship Program, Regional Conservation Partnership Program, and Agricultural Conservation Easement Program.

 Hemp producers growing in accordance with Section 7606 will not need to modify their conservation program contract for their continued participation.